 Melkevatnans turkise farge.
 Foto: Ingunn Ims Vistnes, Seilandsjøkelens smeltevann renner ut i Melkevatnan.
 Foto: Karl-Otto Jacobsen

 Seilandsjøkelen is the largest glacier on Seiland.
-The glacier front to the south borders the Melkevatnan area: a vast plateau with distinctive, undulating terrain.
-The melt water from the glacier runs out into Melkevatnan and Melkelva, reaching the sea at Store Bekkarfjord.
-On the map you can clearly see how the lakes and the Melkelva river zig-zag down to the fjord, following faults in the bedrock.
-The melt water from the glacier contains light-reflecting sediments, giving the water a turquoise or milky-white colour.
-It is this colour that has given rise to the names Melkelva (“the Milk river”) and Melkevatnan (“the Milk lakes”)
+At its southern front lies the Melkevatnan area – an extensive plateau with a characteristic undulating terrain.
+Meltwater from the glacier flows into the Melkevatnan lakes and the Melkelva river before eventually reaching the sea in Store Bekkarfjord.
+On the map you can clearly see how the lakes and the Melkelva river zigzag down to the fjord, a result of fault lines in the bedrock.
+The meltwater from the glacier carries fine sediments that reflect light, and this will sometimes give the water a turquoise or milky-white colour.
+This hue is what gave Melkelva (“the Milk river”) and Melkevatnan (“the Milk lakes”) their names.

 Hakkfjellet vest for Jøfjorden.
 Foto: Randulf Valle, Heastavággi.
 Foto: Ingunn Ims Vistnes